 What passed in the New York State Senate is a version of a legislative bill known as “Laverne’s Law.”
 The bill is named for Laverne Wilkinson, who allegedly went to a hospital in New York in 2010 with chest pain and underwent an x-ray.
 The radiologist allegedly saw a suspicious mass on the x-ray, but Ms. Wilkerson was allegedly never told the results of the diagnostic test.
 Years later, when her complaints worsened, the statute of limitations for medical malpractice had expired.
 Houston medical malpractice lawyer successfully handled the case.

 The passing of the legislation by the New York Senate has pitted two powerful lobbying groups in Albany against each other.
 A professional group of personal injury attorneys who have significant power in Albany supports the legislation because it would allow more time to commence potential malpractice actions.
+Miami personal injury lawyers have dedicated themselves to helping individuals and families seek justice when they have been wronged.
 However, the legislation is staunchly opposed by the Greater New York Hospital Association, which in 2016 was one of the largest campaign donors, and the Medical Society of New York, which is a professional association of physicians.
 The hospital group and physician group fear that the amendment to the statute of limitation rule for medical malpractice actions will significantly increase malpractice insurance premiums for New York doctors and hospitals who already pay some of the highest rates in the country.
 They also argue that enactment of the legislation as written may extend to more cases that those involving cancer patients.
 In addition, opponents argue that many of the states that have date of discovery rules for medical malpractice also have statutory caps or limits on pain and suffering awards and limits on total damages in medical malpractice lawsuits.
 New York currently has no statutory caps or limits.
 Check out www.burkeharvey.com for legal advice on such matters.